International & Exchange Student Guide

 - You may order bedding, towels, and kitchen supplies through Residence Linens and they will be delivered right to your Residence, ready for when you arrive.

-We offer an early move-in option for International and Exchange Students, at no additional charge.
+We offer an early move-in option for International and Exchange Students who are moving into a Main Campus first-year or upper-year residence building at no additional charge.
 You are encouraged to move in early to have extra time to settle in and prepare for orientation and welcome activities.
 View the important dates and deadlines page to find your early move-in date before making travel arrangements.

-If you need move in prior to the above complimentary eary move-in days for international students, you'll need to submit your request through the myHousing portal and there will be a charge per night.
+If you need move in prior to the above complimentary early move-in days, you'll need to submit your request through the myHousing portal and there will be a charge per night.

 When you arrive to campus, you will need to go to Ontario Hall front desk to check in and get your keys.
 In September, there will be Housing Staff available to drive you to your building, show you to your room and help with your luggage.